Is Red Light Therapy the key to reversing aging?

 What skincare should I use after LED Red Light Therapy Treatment?

 If using Red Light Therapy, it's highly likely that you're seeking firmer and more youthful skin.
 For that, you'd need a serum that combines powerful Peptides, Vitamin A, Antioxidants, and Hyaluronic Acid.
-My recommendations in this category are Graydon Fullmoon Serum or Earth Harbor Celestine.
+My recommendations in this category are Versine Azelaic Acid Serum or Earth Harbor Celestine.
 Both are clean and natural options, that are also suitable for sensitive skin types.

 I recommend following this step with an oil-based serum geared toward brightening and moisturizing the skin.
 Great options are Barrier Repair Serum or Henne Organics Illumine.